Education throughout wartime

 War reasons traumatized youngsters.

 We have specialized in supporting traumatized children through collaboration with UiT, the Arctic University of Norway, and professor in pedagogical psychology, Jon Håkon Schultz.
 This faculty program is referred to as “better studying.”
-Through easy sporting activities, such as respiration exercises, the academics assist the children in assisting themselves.
+Through easy sporting activities, such as respiration exercises, the academics assist the children in helping themselves.
 The program has been an awesome success.